dafny-lang/dafny/docs/_includes/Types.md

 are heap-based or not.
 This is indicated by the mode suffix `(!new)`.

 A type parameter characterized by `(!new)` is _recursively_ independent of the allocation state.
-For example a datatype is not a reference, but for a parameterized data type such as
+For example, a datatype is not a reference, but for a parameterized data type such as
 ```dafny
 dataype Result<T> = Failure(error: string) | Success(value: T)